-- 4.5.5.1 For new launch vehicles with FTS including ELVs all preliminary data shall be submitted to the WFF Safety Office no later than T-330 days.
-All final data shall be supplied no later than T-100 days. - 4.5.5.2 For launch vehicles previously flown from WFF with FTS including ELVs all preliminary data shall be submitted to the WFF Safety Office no later than T-200 days.
-All final data shall be supplied no later than T-90 days. - 4.5.5.3 For rail launched unguided vehicle or payload systems not previously launched from WFF, all preliminary data shall be submitted no later than T-120 days.
-All final data shall be supplied no later than T-90 days. - 4.5.5.4 For rail launched unguided vehicle or payload systems previously launched from WFF, all preliminary data shall be submitted no later than T-90 days.
-All final data should be submitted no later than T-60 days. - 4.5.5.5 For balloon systems and manned and unmanned aircraft missions, all final data should be supplied no later than T-60 days.
+4.5.5.1 For new launch vehicles with FTS including ELVs all preliminary data shall be submitted to the WFF Safety Office no later than T-330 days.
+All final data shall be supplied no later than T-100 days.

+4.5.5.2 For launch vehicles previously flown from WFF with FTS including ELVs all preliminary data shall be submitted to the WFF Safety Office no later than T-200 days.
+All final data shall be supplied no later than T-90 days.

+4.5.5.3 For sounding rocket vehicle or payload systems not previously launched from WFF, all preliminary data shall be submitted no later than T-120 days.
+All final data shall be supplied no later than T-90 days.

+4.5.5.4 For sounding rocket vehicle or payload systems previously launched from WFF, all preliminary data shall be submitted no later than T-90 days.
+All final data should be submitted no later than T-60 days.

+4.5.5.5 For balloon systems, all final data should be supplied no later than T-60 days.
 For more complex missions involving a large operating area (i.e. spanning multiple continents), additional time is required and shall be coordinated with the WFF Safety Office.

-Check the GSFC Technical Standards Program website at http://standards.gsfc.nasa.gov or contact the Executive Secretary for the GSFC Technical Standards Program to verify correct version prior to use.
-90 of 90
+- A - T -

+RATIONALE/COMMENTS

+NASA WFF Safety Concurrence